Kalamazoo Growlers

-The Kalamazoo Growlers are a baseball team based in Kalamazoo, Michigan, that plays in the Northwoods League, a summer collegiate baseball league.
-The Growlers were founded in 2013 and played their first game on May 28, 2014, losing to the then defending league champion Madison Mallards 6-2.
-The Growlers played their first home game on May 30, 2014, beating the Battle Creek Bombers 13-3.
-The team plays its home games at Homer Stryker Field.
+The Kalamazoo Growlers are a baseball team based in Kalamazoo, Michigan, that play in the Northwoods League, a summer collegiate baseball league.
+The team plays its home games at Homer Stryker Field, inside Honor Credit Union Stadium.

 History

-On June 3, 2013, the Kalamazoo City Commission approved a contract with Kalamazoo Baseball, LLC to bring a team back to the city.
+On June 2013, the Kalamazoo City Commission approved a contract with Kalamazoo Baseball, LLC to bring a team back to the city.
 Kalamazoo had been without a baseball team since the Kalamazoo Kings of the Frontier League disbanded in 2011.
 The contract stipulated that the Northwoods League would pay expenses associated with the team's home games, practice and the maintenance of Homer Stryker Field.

-On Nov.
-15 of that year, the team was formally introduced as the Kalamazoo Growlers, a tribute to the city's brewing tradition and the black bears that can be heard "growling" in the forests of Michigan.
+In November 2013, the team was formally introduced as the Kalamazoo Growlers, a tribute to the city's brewing tradition (referencing growlers) as well as the American black bears that can be heard "growling" in the forests of Michigan.

+The Growlers played their first game as part of an opening day double-header on May 28, 2014, losing to the then-defending league champion Madison Mallards 6-2.
+They won the second game of the double-header 6-5, securing their first ever win.
+The Growlers played their first home game on May 30, 2014, beating the Battle Creek Bombers 13-3.
+The announced attendance of their first home game (4,910 people) broke the record for highest attendance in any Northwoods League game.